 While epitomized as an actual shining sun, Atum can be seen in the human form.
 But, as soon as the creative cycle ends, he is often depicted as a serpent, or occasionally a mongoose, lion, bull, lizard, or ape.

-At that point, he is believed to be representing the thing where he originally resided: the non-existing world that is the chaos of the water.
+At that point, he is believed to be representing the thing where he originally resided: the non-existing world which is the chaos of the water.
 It represents a form of evolution, which is also seen when a snake ditches its old skin.

-In this role, he is also sometimes depicted with a ram’s head, which is actually the form in which he most appears at coffins of important people.
+In this role, he is also sometimes depicted with a ram’s head, which is actually the form in which he most appears at the coffins of important people.
 It is believed that in this form he would represent both the existing and non-existing at the same time.
 So while an old man represents his sun form and a serpent his water form, his ram form might actually depict both.